WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 there is not a corresponding sink on its peer which is a match for the media type.
 It MUST send utilizing media parameters which are less than the values specified in the handler description in the peer for that sink.
+It MUST codify this into another directive describing what it will actually send.

-The server MUST include the directive in the body of the 201 response, MUST include the URI for the handler that was used, MUST include the call direction, and MUST include the from and to participants.
+The server MUST include the client directive in the body of the 201 response, MUST include the URI for the handler that was used, MUST include the call direction, MUST include the from and to participants, and MUST include its own server directive.

 If the
 request is otherwise valid, but the target of the call cannot be